Mayberry

-Mayberry, North Carolina, is a fictional community that was the setting for two popular American television sitcoms, The Andy Griffith Show (1960–1968) and Mayberry R.F.D.
+Mayberry is a fictional community that was the setting for two popular American television sitcoms, The Andy Griffith Show (1960–1968) and Mayberry R.F.D.
 (1968–1971); Mayberry was also the setting for a 1986 reunion television film titled Return to Mayberry.
+The town is also frequently mentioned in the spin-off program Gomer Pyle, U.S.M.C., and is seen when Pyle returns to visit his home town.
 Mayberry is said to be based on Andy Griffith's hometown of Mount Airy, North Carolina.
 Mount Airy is also known as Mayberry and called by both names by its residents.

 The name "Mayberry"

 According to show episodes, the community of Mayberry was named for fictional founder John Mayberry.
+In the 1964 episode “The Pageant,” Mayberry celebrates its centennial, implying its founding was in 1864.
 Purportedly, Andy Griffith himself chose the name of the fictional community.
 Griffith, however, told Larry King in 2003 that Artie Stander is the person who thought of the name Mayberry; Stander was one of the show's creators and writers.